Chicago police: Jussie Smollett assault case has 'shifted'

-Investigators with the Chicago Police Department want to talk with actor Jussie Smollett again after receiving new information that "shifted the trajectory of the investigation" into the attack the Empire actor said he suffered.
+The Chicago Police Department said Saturday its investigators want to talk with actor Jussie Smollett again after receiving new information that "shifted the trajectory of the investigation" into the attack the Empire actor said he suffered.

 Late Friday night, police released without charges two Nigerian brothers arrested on suspicion of assaulting Smollett and said they have new evidence to investigate as a result of questioning them.